-Rescued from the tide, a former general store in rural Maine is reborn as a modern summer cottage.
+Rescued from the tide, a former general store in coastal Maine is reborn as a modern summer cottage.

-When Fiona Hooper first set foot in the dilapidated general-store-turned-cottage, she fell in love with the view.
+When Fiona Hooper first set foot in the dilapidated general store turned cottage, she fell in love with the view.
 Where Harbor Cottage is set—right against the bay in Martinsville, Maine—the high tide literally laps at the porch, which also caused the basement to flood.
-Fiona staved off the tide with some initial improvements.
-But when it came time for a total interior overhaul, she and her husband, Tony, called on architect Sheila Narusawa (a member of the Remodelista Architect and Designer Directory) to set things right.
-With the addition of painted ship lap and many more windows, Narusawa brought Harbor Cottage into the 21th century, while paying homage to its history and heritage.
+Fiona staved off the water with some initial improvements.
+But when it came time for a total interior overhaul, she and her husband, Tony, called on architect Sheila Narusawa to set things right.
+With the addition of painted shiplap and many more windows, Narusawa brought Harbor Cottage into the 21th century, while paying homage to its history and heritage.
+And the good news: It's available for rent (see details below).

 Photography by Justine Hand.

-Above: A silkscreen print by British artist Wilhelmina Barns-Graham hangs above a sideboard featuring stones from Fiona's three continents: Maine, Plettenberg Bay in South Africa, and Dungeness in the UK.
+Above: A print by British artist Wilhelmina Barns-Graham hangs over a sideboard displaying stones from the three continents where Fiona has lived: Maine, Plettenberg Bay in South Africa, and Dungeness in the UK.

-Above: In the kitchen, the ship lap is applied to the drawers and cabinets; even the fridge is paneled.
+Above: In the kitchen, old-fashioned shiplap is applied to the drawers and cabinets; even the fridge is paneled.
+Read about the paneling in Expert Advice: The Enduring Appeal of Shiplap.

 Above: Tucked under the eaves, the expanded upstairs bathroom has a New England rustic vibe.